andrehora/spotflow/README.md

 ## A quick example

-An example of a simple code:
+A simple code to be monitored:

 ```python
 # content of sample.py